Is Pet Insurance Worth It? Here Are the Pros and Cons to Consider

 Your car and home are covered—but what about your pet?
 Here are the pros and cons of getting pet insurance, and whether or not it's really worth it.

 One way to help curb the cost of vet bills is pet insurance, which is similar to health insurance you'd purchase for yourself or your family.
-Pet insurance has understandably grown in popularity, but you might be wondering whether or not pet insurance is worth getting to help cover vet costs—from routine checkups to unexpected emergencies—for your furry friend.
-Not sure if it's worth signing up for these policies?
+Pet insurance has grown in popularity in recent years.
+In fact, there was an average annual growth rate of almost 23 percent from 2015 to 2019.
+And by the end of 2019, the total number of pets insured reached 2.52 million.
+Still, you might be wondering whether or not it's really worth it to get a plan to help cover the cost of such things as routine checkups and unexpected emergencies.
 Here are a few pros and cons to help you decide.

 Generally, most animals older than eight weeks are eligible for coverage, and you can choose any licensed veterinarian you wish.
-Plans range in price from about $20 a month for accident-only coverage to $80 and up for a plan that also covers routine care, vaccines, and illness.
+Plans that cover both accidents and illnesses have an average monthly cost of about $48.78 for dogs and $29.16 for cats.
 Coverage can significantly reduce the price of many treatments and surgeries, with some policies reimbursing up to 90 and even 100 percent of the cost.

-As long as you account for routine vet bills when figuring out your household budget, you can skip pet insurance.
+So, it really comes down to what's right for you.
+There are those who argue that as long as you account for routine vet bills when figuring out your household budget, you can probably skip pet insurance.
 However, if you're worried about how you'll pay the bill if your cat or dog has an accident, "opt for a plan with a high deductible and a low monthly premium that will cover catastrophic events," says Kate Spencer, a spokesperson for the American Animal Hospital Association.